COVID-19 Emergency Measures Special Instructions

 Secondary source of heat: unit on the East Wall.
 It is controlled by a remote control located above the thermostat.
 Point the remote at the unit then press the orange button to turn it on, set the mode to the Sun symbol and set to the desired temperature.

 A/C Cooling – unit on the East Wall.
 It is controlled by a remote control located above the thermostat.
 Point the remote at the unit then press the orange button to turn it on, set the mode to the Snowflake symbol and set to the desired temperature.

 Ceiling Fan: controlled by the remote located below the thermostat.
 Push a number button to turn it on.
 But the I/O button to turn it off.

 You are welcome to enjoy the chairs, table, umbrella, propane fire pit and BBQ on the patio.

-The Umbrella must be stored up when not in use.
+The umbrella must be stored up when not in use.
 Fold it back up when you are done so that high winds to not damage it.

-What to do on the Property
+What to do on the property

 There are walking trails in the tree bush South of the house and red cabin.
 Start South down the path and you will come to a pond.
 There is a trail on the left (East) and right (West) side of the pond that will take you down in the trails.
 The trails are unmarked at this point.
 If you keep walking south, you will meet a gravel road and fence / gate .. that is the extent of our property.
-Coming back the other pay on the trails will bring you back to pond and then back up to the Cabin.
+Coming back the other way on the trails will bring you back to pond and then back up to the Country Suite.

 Beware that during the summer the bush can have a lot of mosquitos.
 You are best to cover up or use bug / mosquito repellent.
-There is a can of repellent in the small upper cabinet if not ask us.

 There may be cattle (cows) in the field beside the lane.
 Do not try to touch or get close to them.
 Simply enjoy them from a distance.
 There is an electric fence keeping them in.
 If you touch the fence YOU WILL GET A SHOCK.